-The Steamship has boiler failure and will hopefully be back up and running by 2022.
+The Steamship has boiler failure and will hopefully be back up and running sometime during summer 2022.
 We are currently running an S.O.S.
 Save Our Steamship appeal and would welcome any support that you can provide, see the appeal website.

 Do we need to wear a face mask during a cruise?

 To comply with current Government guidelines, you will need to wear a face mask whilst inside on any of our cruises unless you have an exemption for health reasons.
 Passengers outside no longer need to wear masks.